 On May 13, 609 A.D., Pope Boniface IV dedicated the Pantheon in Rome in honor of all Christian martyrs, and the Catholic feast of All Martyrs Day was established in the Western church.
 Pope Gregory III (731–741) later expanded the festival to include all saints as well as all martyrs and moved the observance from May 13 to November 1.

 By the 9th century, the influence of Christianity had spread into Celtic lands, where it gradually blended with and supplanted the older Celtic rites.
-In 1000 A.D., the church would make November 2 All Souls’ Day, a day to honor the dead.
-It is widely believed today that the church was attempting to replace the Celtic festival of the dead with a related, but church-sanctioned holiday.
+In 1000 A.D., the church would make November 2 All Souls' Day to honor the dead.
+Today, it is widely believed that the church was attempting to replace the Celtic festival of the dead with a related, but church-sanctioned holiday.

 All Souls Day was celebrated similarly to Samhain, with big bonfires, parades, and dressing up in costumes as saints, angels, and devils.
 The All Saints Day celebration was also called All-hallows or All-hallowmas (from Middle English Alholowmesse meaning All Saints' Day) and the night before it, the traditional night of Samhain in the Celtic religion, began to be called All-hallows Eve and, eventually, Halloween.